acmoles/portfolio/portfolio/projects/wesen.md

 ## Production assets

-Based on my wireframes and aided by the tightly scoped user journey, I was able to focus visual design effort on a minimal number of interfaces and assets.
-Some of my influences included the Airbnb Design System, Google Material Design and the design language of fashion and jewellery brands.
+Based on my wireframes and aided by the tightly scoped user journey, I was able to focus on visually designing a minimal set of interfaces and assets.
+Among my influences were the Airbnb Design System, Google Material Design and the design language of fashion and jewellery brands.

 </template>